Skytribe dance studio was launched by performer Doe Demure in September 2015.

 The premises in Leicester had previously been used as a dance school but evidently not for some time.
 Although the studio was fitted with mirrors, some of these were cracked, the floor was dull and splintered, and there was damp around the windows and some fairly severe patches on the ceilings.
 Doe took the keys in August 2015, scrubbed the place clean and treated all ofthe damp.
 Her Chicas Locas burlesque girls (also known as the 'cleaning fairies') came in to help mop and polish the place up.

 Doe spent days freshening the walls up with a new coat of paint herself .
 Fixtures and fittings, door handles, leaky loos and all manner of DIY jobs were fixed and/or replaced with the help of family.
-Floor specialists were called in to sand and varnish the whole 1750 sq ft of wooden flooring and glass merchants to cut and fit new mirrors to replace the broken ones.
+Floor specialists were called in to sand and varnish wooden floors and glass merchants to cut and fit new mirrors to replace the broken ones.

 A month later, in September 2015, the studio was ready to launch looking fresh, inviting and ready for dancing!